Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Special considerations with Down’s syndrome

-Avoidance of diving, tumbling, headstands, and contact sports due increased risk for hyperflexion injuries due to atlanto-axial instability
+Avoidance of diving, tumbling, headstands, and contact sports due to increased risk for hyperflexion injuries due to atlanto-axial instability

 Duchenne muscular dystrophy